-In helping farmers who do not have electricity in raising chicks, innovators have come up with a charcoal powered brooder made from clay.
+In helping farmers who do not have electricity to raise chicks, innovators have come up with a charcoal-powered brooder made from clay.

 Milele Farm, a poultry rearing enterprise, has created a brooder from clay, resembling a traditional cooking pot.

-Lit charcoal pieces are placed in the pot to bun and release convectional heat to the surrounding to keep the chicks warm.
+Lit charcoal pieces are placed in the pot to bun and release convectional heat to the surroundings to keep the chicks warm.

 Chicks require heat for the first five weeks when feathers are developing.
 After this period, they can maintain their own body temperature.

-With a two-kilo tin full of charcoal, the Economical Brooder Jiko can run for up to 16 hours serving about 300 chicks of less than three weeks, Milele Farm Director James Mwaura said.
+With a two-kilo tin full of charcoal, the Economical Brooder Jiko can run for up to 16 hours serving about 300 chicks in less than three weeks, Milele Farm Director James Mwaura said.

 The brooder is made from refined clay.
-Clay soil is a non-metal, therefore, a bad conductor of heat.
-That means the releases of the heat to the brooding house is slow.
+Clay soil is a non-metal and, therefore, a bad conductor of heat.
+That means the release of the heat to the brooding house is slow.

 “Cooking apparatus made from clay keep foods warm longer than their metal counterparts.
 The economical brooder borrows the same insulation property from traditional cooking pots.
-The charcoal burns to release convectional heat that to keep the chick’s brooding area warm,” Mwaura said.
+The charcoal burns to release convectional heat that keeps the chick’s brooding area warm,” Mwaura said.

 The holes at the top of the pot also help in regulating the amount of oxygen entering the charcoal chamber.
-Low amount of oxygen give prolonged hours of burning, the director said.
+Low amounts of oxygen give prolonged hours of burning, the director said.